On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase II

 where, as usual, we are taking our hyperbolic derivatives with respect to the hyperbolic metric of $U$.
+Our new choice of $N$ will depend directly on $R_2$, and $g$ in addition to the old dependencies on $\epsilon_1$, $h_0$, and $r_0$ from the discussion after \eqref{Nineq} and so, using \eqref{gdef} and \eqref{r2bound}, ultimately $N$ depends on $\kappa$, $\epsilon_1$, $h_0$, $r_0$, $R_0$, and $R$ (this last being via $r_{2h}$ which we are not allowed to alter at this stage).
+However, since we are estimating a hyperbolic derivative here, we can eliminate the dependence on $\kappa$ so that $N$ ultimately depends on $\epsilon_1$, $h_0$, $r_0$, $R_0$, and $R$.
+Note also that the function $g$ defined in \eqref{gdef} will then depend on the six quantities $\kappa$, $\epsilon_1$, $h_0$, $r_0$, $R_0$, and $R$ (and in particular we cannot eliminate the dependence on $\kappa$ since the domain of $g$ depends on $\kappa$ via $\psi_{2h}$).

-Note that by Lemma \ref{stupidfuckinglemma} $\hat A$ is hyperbolically convex which is useful (though not essential) when we come to apply the hyperbolic M-L estimates (Lemma \ref{hyperbolicML}) later on.
-Also important to note is that $N$ is fixed from now on which means that we can choose our subsequent approximations using the Polynomial Implementation Lemma with this $N$ in mind.\\
+Note also that by Lemma \ref{stupidfuckinglemma} $\hat A$ is hyperbolically convex which will be useful (though not essential) when we come to apply the hyperbolic M-L estimates (Lemma \ref{hyperbolicML}) later on.
+Also important to note is that $N$ is fixed from now on which means that we can choose our subsequent approximations using the Polynomial Implementation Lemma with this $N$ in mind.